briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

     10. _(10)_ If an offender who is convicted of or pleads guilty to assault when it is a misdemeanor also is convicted of or pleads guilty to a specification as described in Ohio R.C.
-[2941.1423][ORC Section 2941.1423] that was included in the indictment, count in the indictment or information charging the offense, the court shall sentence the offender to a mandatory jail term as provided in division (G) of Ohio R.C.
-[2929.24][ORC Section 2929.24].
+[2941.1423][ORC 2941.1423] that was included in the indictment, count in the indictment or information charging the offense, the court shall sentence the offender to a mandatory jail term as provided in division (G) of Ohio R.C.
+[2929.24][ORC 2929.24].

 4. _(d)_ As used in this section:

     1. _(1)_ "Peace officer" has the same meaning as in Ohio R.C.
 [2935.01][ORC
-    Section 2935.01].
+    2935.01].

     2. _(2)_ "Firefighter" has the same meaning as in Ohio R.C.
 [3937.41][ORC
-    Section 3937.41].
+    3937.41].

     3. _(3)_ "Emergency medical service" has the same meaning as in Ohio R.C.
-    [4765.01][ORC Section 4765.01].
+    [4765.01][ORC 4765.01].

     4. _(4)_ "Local correctional facility" means a county, multicounty, municipal, municipal-county or multicounty-municipal jail or workhouse.
 A minimum security jail established under Ohio R.C.
-[341.23][ORC Section 341.23] or 753.21, or another county, multicounty, municipal, municipal-county, or multicounty- municipal facility used for the custody of persons arrested for any crime or delinquent act, persons charged with or convicted of any crime, or persons alleged to be or adjudicated a delinquent child.
+[341.23][ORC 341.23] or 753.21, or another county, multicounty, municipal, municipal-county, or multicounty- municipal facility used for the custody of persons arrested for any crime or delinquent act, persons charged with or convicted of any crime, or persons alleged to be or adjudicated a delinquent child.

     5. _(5)_ "Employee of a local correctional facility" means a person who is an employee of the political subdivision or of one or more of the affiliated